 Simple skin grafts and flaps can be done as same-day surgery.
 More complex procedures are done in an overnight hospital.

 How long does it take?

 It varies enormously depending on the type, size and situation.
-A simple skin graft may take less than an hour, whilst a complicated flap could take as long as 10 to 12 hours.
+A simple skin graft may take less than an hour, while a complicated flap could take as long as 10–12 hours.

 Alternatives to skin graft and flap surgery

 Options that may delay your need for skin graft and flap surgery